mrsherbs/Roblox-Clothing-Downloader/README.md

 # Usage
 Change settings in the config.ini file, then run the clothing-downloader program.
 Optionally, move the downloaded templates to the designated background replacer directory.
-Them, run the background-remover program to replace the template backgrounds.
+Then, run the background-remover program to replace the template backgrounds.

 # How this works
 First it, using the group's id, downloads a page of assets.
 Each page contains 30 asset IDs.